Laxmi125/Number-to-Word/README.md

 # Number-to-Word
-Number to words converter app using simple Javascript and Bottstrap
+Number to words converter app using simple Javascript and Bootstrap